 Picture this: It’s a Saturday evening.
 The stars are shining brightly.
 The candles are glowing.
 The dancing waters of the Fountains at SLU are twinkling and you are getting married at 7:00 p.m. in one of the premiere Catholic Churches in St. Louis, then moving effortlessly into a sumptuous wedding reception in the same location.
-All of this – reserved parking, the College Church and the Xavier Grand Ballroom – for a flat $2000.
+All of this – the College Church and the Xavier Grand Ballroom – for a flat $2300.
 Russo’s Gourmet Catering will complete the details with your hors d’oeuvres, cocktails, dinner, and wedding cake for their affordable package price.
-Put yourself in the picture by calling Ruth Cochran at 314-977-7303.
-Prices are good for wedding/reception combos through December 2014.
+Friday evenings are even better with a package offering of the Church and Ballroom for a total $1700.
+Put yourself in the picture by contacting our wedding coordinator, Sandy Hauck, at 314-977-7303 or email@example.com.
+Prices are good for wedding/reception combos through December 2015.

 Below are answers to the most frequently asked questions about weddings at College Church.

 Who may be Married at the College Church?

 Any baptized Roman Catholic may marry at St. Francis Xavier Church with an ordained priest or deacon to witness the Sacrament of Marriage.
 The priest will be responsible to guide you through appropriate marriage preparation, complete the necessary diocesan paperwork and submit it all to the College Church in advance of your wedding.

 What are the times and pricing for weddings at the College Church?